-Strategic Objective Key Key Performance Question KPI Ref Key Performance Indicator Police and Cri Plan Police and Crime WDGLL for (mac subs Update Likelihood of achieving What Good Looks Like by intended date Page No 4.2.10 Volume of ASB incidents Building a more secure West Mercia 10 N/A Relatively low volumes recorded, within control limits.
+Strategic Objective Key Key Performance Question KPI Ref Key Performance Indicator Police and Crime Plan WDGLL for that section (made up of subsections) Update Likelihood of achieving What Good Looks Like by intended date Page No 4.2.10 Volume of ASB incidents Building a more secure West Mercia 10 N/A Relatively low volumes recorded, within control limits.
 Not applicable 4.2.11 Volume of mental health incidents Putting victims and survivors first 6 N/A Volumes fluctuating, within control limits.
 Not applicable 45 4.2.12 Volume of Total recorded crime Building a more secure West Mercia 21 N/A Slight decrease in volumes however, exceeded upper control limits.
-Not applicable 4.2.13 Volume of rural crime Building a more secure West Mercia 17 To be determined 1% (14) increase compared to last month and a 15% (238) increase from the same month last year.
-To be assigned 56 Delivering innovative, problem- 4.2 WMP manage crime?
-4.2.15 National policing measures: - Homicides; Building a more secure West Mercia 11 N/A Slight reduction in homicide figures: 4 offences in Q1 2022 - 2023.
-Not applicable practices and processes practices and crim 4.2.16 National policing measures: - Serious Violence (Inc. knife crime /gun crime); Building a more secure West Mercia 12 N/A Hospital admissions for assault with a sharp object are fewer than 8 each month.
+Not applicable l D.F.
+4.2.13 Volume of rural crime Building a more secure West Mercia 17 To be determined 1% (14) increase compared to last month and a 15% (238) increase from the same month last year.
+To be assigned 56 Delivering innovative, problem- solving 4.2 How well does WMP manage 4.2.15 National policing measures: - Homicides; Building a more secure West Mercia 11 N/A Slight reduction in homicide figures: 4 offences in Q1 2022 - 2023.
+Not applicable practices and processes crime?
+4.2.16 National policing measures: - Serious Violence (Inc. knife crime /gun crime); Building a more secure West Mercia 12 N/A Hospital admissions for assault with a sharp object are fewer than 8 each month.
 Not applicable 4.2.17 National policing measures: - Drug- related homicides / CLs; Building a more secure West Mercia 13 N/A 1 drug related homicide recorded in Q1 2022 - 2023.
 There is no change here compared with the previous quarter.
 Currently there have been fewer drug-related homicides than the same period last year.
 Not applicable 57